mitranim/mitranim.github.io/readme.md

     mage -v build watch

-Clean build and deploy:
+To deploy, _stop the other tasks_, then run this:

     mage -v deploy

+Deployment is exclusive with other tasks because it performs a clean build in "production mode".

-To be able to omit the `-v`, set the environment variable `MAGEFILE_VERBOSE=true`.
+To omit the `-v`, set the environment variable `MAGEFILE_VERBOSE=true`, for example by adding this to `~/.profile`.